Higurashi When They Cry: Plot

-In June 1983, Keiichi Maebara moves to the village of Hinamizawa (雛見沢) and befriends classmates Mion Sonozaki, her twin sister Shion, Rena Ryūgū, Rika Furude, and Satoko Hōjō.
+In June 1983, Keiichi Maebara moves to the village of Hinamizawa (雛見沢) and befriends five girls: Rena Ryūgū, Rika Furude, Satoko Hōjō, and the Sonozaki twins Mion and Shion.
 Keiichi learns of the village's annual Watanagashi Festival, a celebration dedicated to the local deity Oyashiro.
 Hinamizawa initially seems calm and peaceful, but shortly before the festival, Keiichi learns that for four years in a row, murders and disappearances have taken place on the day of the festival.
 This chain of incidents remains unsolved and has come to be known as the "Oyashiro Curse" by the superstitious villagers.
 The day after this year's festival, police discover the corpse of visiting freelance photographer Jirō Tomitake, who appears to have torn his throat out with his bare hands, and the charred body of Miyo Takano, a nurse in the village clinic.
 In most chapters of the game, Keiichi or one of his friends attempts to investigate the mysteries of Hinamizawa and the Oyashiro Curse, only to succumb to paranoia and homicidal rage.
 A few days after the festival, Rika's body is found in the family shrine dedicated to Oyashiro.
 On the same day, a cataclysm befalls the village and wipes out the population, which is explained by the media as a release of swamp gas.

-The answer arcs reveal that each preceding arc is an alternate reality in which Rika tries and fails to save herself and her friends.
+The answer arcs reveal that each preceding arc is an alternate reality in which Rika fails to save herself and her friends.
 As a priestess of the Furude Shrine, Rika can communicate with the spirit Hanyū, who serves as the basis for Oyashiro and is the ancestress of the Furude clan.
-Each time Rika died, Hanyū would move her to another reality; however, the very ending of Rika's life is not retained in her memories when she transfers, obstructing her from knowing the cause of her death.
-In the final two chapters, it is revealed that the village clinic is secretly a government institute investigating a mysterious parasite in the village that causes Hinamizawa Syndrome: a disease that induces paranoia, delusion, and homicidal rage in its victims before pushing them to tear out their own throats.
+Each time Rika died, Hanyū would move her to another reality, but the end of her life is not retained in her memories when she transfers.
+In the final two chapters, it is revealed that the village clinic is secretly a government institute investigating a mysterious parasite in the village that causes Hinamizawa Syndrome, a disease that induces paranoia, delusion, and homicidal rage in its victims before pushing them to tear out their own throats.
 This disease is responsible for instigating the characters to commit murders in the previous arcs, and some of the incidents in the earlier years were caused by it.
 The rest of the incidents were caused by Miyo, who had killed Tomitake and faked her death, using the Oyashiro Curse as a cover.
 Hinamizawa Syndrome manifests in those experiencing extreme stress or those who move a distance away from the "Infection Queen", who releases a pheromone that prevents the aggravation of the villagers' condition.
-The women of the Furude clan have all acted as Infection Queens, and Rika is the sole remaining member of the line after the death of her parents in a 1981 incident.
+The women of the Furude clan have all acted as Infection Queens, and Rika is the sole remaining member of the line after the death of her parents.